 Job Outlook and Salary Info

-Fire fighters could expect employment growth of 7% from 2012-2022, which was slower than average, according to the U.S. Bureau of Labor Statistics (BLS).
+Fire fighters could expect employment growth of 5% from 2014-2024, which is about average, according to the U.S. Bureau of Labor Statistics (BLS).
 Jobs should be competitive, with the advantage going to applicants who have paramedic training, some postsecondary education and high scores on their fire fighting tests.
-As of May 2013, fire fighters earned a mean salary of $48,270 annually.
+As of May 2015, fire fighters earned a median salary of $46,870 annually.